Dani-j/Team2-Pycharm/index.md

 ## Notes and Messages

-The following icon is used to show notes and message of additional information about each step:
+The following icon is used to show notes and messages with additional information about each step:

   >![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
  >>
  >> **Note**: Notes provide extra information about the step.
-They are always started with an green-circled exlclaimation marks icon and a bolded **Note** text.
+They are always indicated with a green-circled exclamation mark icon and a bolded **Note** text.